The Alexander von Humboldt Institute for Internet and Society (HIIG)

 - We do structured, programme-driven research.
 The institute’s research agenda and content orientation is developed by HIIG’s research directors, who are also active in prestigious academic institutions and are critically monitored and evaluated by an international Scientific Advisory Board.

 - Our founding partner institutions are all universities, not businesses.
 When the institute was founded, we ensured that cash flows and research were separated structurally (Fördergesellschaft GFI and Forschungsgesellschaft HIIG GmbH, see Organisation).
 In 2015, HIIG’s founding partners launched the Foundation Internet and Society.
 This will allow HIIG to attract more institutional sponsors and to secure its financial basis or even continue to broaden it.

 - The foundation’s board (two HIIG research directors) is advised by the Founders Committee regarding the structural and strategic development of the institute.
 The Founders Committee is composed of representatives of the founding partners (HU, UdK and WZB) and personalities from science, politics, business and society.
 The majority of Supervisory Board members (min. ⅔) are individuals from the academic world and society.

 HIIG’s primary sources of funding

-- Funding from BMBF of three projects as part of the »D-Werft” research alliance for new film and television technologies based on IT (value: €400,000 for 3 years, from 2014 to 2017)
+- Funding from BMBF of three projects as part of the »D-Werft” research alliance for new film and television technologies based on IT (value: €400,000 for 3 years, 2014-2017)

 A detailed breakdown of the annual amount of funding is always published as an appendix to HIIG’s research report encore.
 After the annual audit, our financial statements are published in the Bundesanzeiger.
 The graph below shows the percentage distribution and the trends in funding.